SiliconLabs/bluetooth_applications/bluetooth_hid_keyboard/readme.md

 1. Create a new 'Bluetooth - SoC Empty' project for your device.
 2. Install the following software components:
    1. Platform -> Driver -> Simple Button (instances: btn0 and btn1)
-   2. Serives -> IO Stream -> IO Stream: USART
+   2. Services -> IO Stream -> IO Stream: USART
    3. Application -> Utility -> Log
 3. Import the attached gatt_configuration.btconf file in the GATT Configurator.
 4. Copy the attached app.c file into your project (overwriting the existing one).